Follow the business and personal budget template instructions to set up and use your spreadsheet.

-At any time you can look at the comparison between budget and actual amounts.
-There are a couple of places that this can be reviewed; each month at the bottom of the worksheet there is a total for the month, budget and difference.
+At any time, you can look at the comparison between budget and actual amounts.
+There are a couple of places to review differences; each month at the bottom of the worksheet, there is a total for the month, budget and difference.

 The actual v Budget worksheet shows the whole year with the budget, actual and difference.
 It is easy to see and overspending or savings that you have made.
 If you are part of the way through the month, the difference will show the amount of money you should have left to spend or receive.

 During the year, you may need to adjust your budget, perhaps due to a wage increase or additional expenditure.
 It can be completed at any time using the budget sheet and changing the figures.

 Return from Business personal budget template instructions to Free Excel Bookkeeping Templates page.